Author: Victoria

 2 Missing alt text for images

-“Alt text” is a short description of an image which can be used by screen readers to describe images on your page to visually-impaired visitors.
-Missing alt text for images is one of the most common mistakes, affecting 61% of homepages[i] .
+“Alt text” is a short description of an image which can be used by screen readers to describe images on your page to blind and partially sighted visitors.
+Missing alt text for images is one of the most common mistakes, affecting; 61% of homepages[i].
 You don’t need to provide alt text if an image is purely decorative, but if it adds any useful information to your page, make sure to add alt text.
-(Please note, you don’t need to add “image of” or “illustration of” as that context will be added by the screen reader.)
+Please note, you don’t need to add “image of” or “illustration of” as that context will be added by the screen reader.

 3 Using an image of text